CHRISTMAS WAS OVER.

-Even the Christmas decorations seemed to droop as if they already knew that the next few days were going to be dull, dull and duller while everyone waited for the New Year’s celebrations to start.
+Even the Christmas decorations seemed to droop as if they already knew that the next few days were going to be dull.
+Dull, dull and duller while everyone waited for the New Year’s celebrations to start.

 That wasn’t there before, he thought.
-It didn’t look like one of the cat’s toys or even a cat’s interpretation of a toy i.e. a decoration from the tree.
-No – it looked like a present.
+It didn’t look like one of the cat’s toys.
+It didn’t even look like a cat’s interpretation of a toy i.e. a decoration from the tree.
+No – it looked like…a present.

-That’s crazy, Bruno thought, all the presents were ripped open first thing Christmas morning quicker than Freddie Kruger could peel an orange.
+That’s crazy, Bruno thought, all the presents were ripped open first thing Christmas morning.
+Ripped open quicker than Freddie Kruger could peel an orange to be exact.

 But it was.
 It was a present.
-It was a little box just slightly smaller than a shoe box.
+It was a little box slightly smaller than a shoe box.
 It certainly hadn’t been wrapped by Bruno as it was perfect.
 Ribbons, bows – the real deal.
-Bruno’s theory on wrapping gifts was that as long as the item was covered then job done as far as he was concerned.
+Bruno’s theory on wrapping gifts was that as long as the item was covered then that was “job done” as far as he was concerned.
 In fact, one year he even used tin foil.
-To be fair to him though – it did look very Christmassy.
+To be fair to Bruno though – it did look very Christmassy.

-As Bruno started to approach the tree so he could examine the mystery object further he suddenly took a step back.
+As Bruno started to approach the tree to examine the mystery object further he suddenly took a step back.

 It’s a suspicious package, he thought.
 What if it’s a bomb?
 What if our home is under terrorist attack?
-What if…and then he suddenly shook his over-imaginative brain in his head back to the realms of reality.
-Yeah, as if the ISIS lot are gift-wrapping bombs these days and placing them neatly under Christmas trees in homes in the middle of fucking nowhere!
+What if…and then he suddenly shook his over-imaginative brain in his head back into the realms of reality.
+Yeah, as if the ISIS lot are gift-wrapping bombs these days and placing them neatly under Christmas trees in homes in the middle of…well, fucking nowhere!

-Bruno walked over, picked the object up and without realising what he was doing he held it to his ear to check if it was ticking…it wasn’t.
-Had he done this with the present his Aunt had given him a few days earlier which contained an actual small ticking clock who knows what might have happened.
+Bruno walked over, picked the object up and without realising what he was doing, held it to his ear to check if it was ticking.
+It wasn’t.
+Should he have done this with the present his Aunt had given him a few days earlier which contained an actual small ticking clock who knows what might have happened.

-He slowly unwrapped it while smelling the wrapping paper.
+He slowly unwrapped it while at the same time smelling the wrapping paper.
 For what?
 Hmmm, not sure.
 Explosives?
 Everyone knows that Semtex smells like almonds, right?
-But it’s fucking Christmas so every wrapped present could potentially smell of it…
+But it’s fucking Christmas!
+Every wrapped present could potentially smell of almonds…

 “Here you go, son, this present is from your gran,”